 - Sugarbush Vineyards also offer up 2.5 kms of snowshoeing trails through the vineyard and sugar bush (maple tree forest); weather permitting, of course!
 Rentals are $15 per person, including poles; they have a variety of sizes, including youth sizes that will fit kids aged 8 and up.
 They also throw in a wine tasting (there is an indoor kids play area!), hot chocolate, and cookies.
 Most of the snowshoeing happens on weekends, but midweek visits can be arranged.
 Visitors are encouraged to reserve a time by emailing firstname.lastname@example.org.

-- Other snowshoeing spots include the Millennium Trail, Macaulay Mountain Conservation Area, and Sandbanks Provincial Park.
+- Other snowshoeing spots include Delhi Park, the Millennium Trail, Macaulay Mountain Conservation Area, and Sandbanks Provincial Park.

 Sledding – The hills in Picton’s Delhi Park offer sledders differing degrees of exhilaration.
 BYO toboggan, magic carpet, or snowboard!
 You’ll get an excellent workout climbing back up to the top.
-Macaulay Mountain Conservation Area also has some great hills – from the Birdhouse City parking lot, walk westwards (ahead and to the right) for a few minutes towards the hill – it’s a biggie!
+Macaulay Mountain Conservation Area also has some great hills – from the Birdhouse City parking lot, walk westwards (ahead and to the right) for a few minutes towards the hill – but beware, it’s narrow and steep!
 The little snowbank slope from the same parking lot is great for toddler sledding.

 Cross-country skiing – Budding cross-country skiers can glide at Sandbanks Provincial Park, Massassauga Point Conservation Area, Macaulay Mountain Conservation Area, and the Millennium Trail.
 This activity might require some parental trail-blazing, as groomed trails are not guaranteed.